 By combining external recruiting with internal recruiting, you have an engine built to perform through every stage in the recruiting process.

 This combination creates a Perpetual Pipeline and it is always turned on and ready to deliver candidates.
+But, how do you build a talent pipeline that delivers continuous results?

 The holy grail for hiring managers is to always have deep bench strength at every level in the company plus, an equally deep pipeline of external candidates.
 Pivotal to that is the ability to grow people from within, through precise skills and competency gap analysis, and proactive training, as opposed to constantly going outside the market to fill those gaps.